lowRISC/opentitan/hw/ip/hmac/doc/_index.md

-This section of the code describes initializing the HMAC-SHA256, setting up the interrupts, endianess, and HMAC, SHA-256 mode. {{< regref "CFG.endian_swap" >}} reverses byte-oder of input message when the software writes message into the FIFO.
+This section of the code describes initializing the HMAC-SHA256, setting up the interrupts, endianess, and HMAC, SHA-256 mode. {{< regref "CFG.endian_swap" >}} reverses the byte-order of input words when software writes into the message FIFO.
-{{< regref "CFG.digest_swap" >}} is to reverse the result of the HMAC or SHA hash.
-It doesn't reverse the byte-order of the internal logic but to the registers only.
+{{< regref "CFG.digest_swap" >}} reverses the byte-order in the final HMAC or SHA hash.

 ```c
 void hmac_init(unsigned int endianess, unsigned int digest_endian) {